aishhanda/Student-Report-Card-Python/README.md

 - Save everything into a `.csv` file
 - Display a final report in the terminal

-## 💻 How to Run

-1. Clone or download the repo
-2. Open the file `student_report_card.py`
-3. Run it in your Python environment

----

 Built as part of my #100DaysOfCode journey 💪
 Feel free to give feedback or suggest improvements!